Migration guide - step-by-step instructions

 - Make sure this triggers a new production deploy.

 - Once the deploy is published, your old integration will be replaced by your newly migrated extension.
 The new extension will be available to all teams that have it installed.
-Depending on what your extension does, users may need to rebuild and redeploy their sites to run the new extension.
+Depending on what your extension does, users may need to rebuild and redeploy their projects to run the new extension.

 Contact us for support

-If you have questions or run into issues while migrating, please contact us through Netlify support or through the technology partner program.
+Section titled “Contact us for support”If you have questions or run into issues while migrating, please contact us through Netlify support or through the technology partner program.